-One required course, Plant Disease Diagnosis (PLNTPTH 5685), is a hands-on field and laboratory class that is taken in person.
-This class is offered in the summer as an intensive, 2-week course in Columbus (even-numbered years) and Wooster (odd-numbered years).
+Plant Disease Diagnosis (PLNTPTH 5685) is a hands-on field and laboratory class that is taken in person.
+This class is offered in the summer as an intensive, 2-week course in Columbus and Wooster (next offering, 2021 in Columbus).
 This course is typically taken after at least one year in the program.
 In this course, students learn, firsthand, the skills and techniques used to diagnose plant health problems.
 The on-site requirement is an excellent chance to interact with faculty, staff and students, view a variety of plant production practices on field trips, and network with plant health professionals.
 We work with students to find housing for students who must travel from out of town. > More course info

 Estimated Costs for this course